-The channel identifier is defined in the Transport header with the interleaved parameter (Section 12.40).
+The channel identifier is defined in the Transport header with the interleaved parameter (Section 13.40).
 When the transport choice is RTP, RTCP messages are also interleaved by the server over the TCP connection.
-As a default, RTCP packets are sent on the first available channel higher than the RTP channel.
-The client MAY explicitly request RTCP packets on another channel.
-This is done by specifying two channels in the interleaved parameter of the Transport header (Section 12.40).
+The usage of RTCP messages is indicated by including a range containing a second channel in the interleaved parameter of the Transport header, see section 13.40.
+If RTCP is used, packets SHALL be sent on the first available channel higher than the RTP channel.
+The channels are bi-directional and therefore RTCP traffic are sent on the second channel in both directions.